Seiferhi/full-stackjs/week4/quiz/1-quiz.md

 1. True
 2. False

-## A JavaScript object can be of any type
+## A JavaScript object property key can be of any type

 1. True
 2. False